About 70% of people with epilepsy have their seizures controlled with medication.

 The goal of epilepsy treatment is to prevent seizures.

 Anti-seizure medication is the most common way to treat epilepsy.
 Different medications control different types of seizures, and a medication that helps one person may not be effective for someone else.
-About 70% of people with epilepsy have their seizures controlled with medication.

 In some cases, epilepsy surgery offers the possibility of a reduction or complete elimination of the seizures.
 Other non-drug treatments include specialized diets and nerve stimulation.
 It’s important to remember that everyone responds differently to treatment, so a person with epilepsy should discuss their care with their physician before making any changes to their treatment.